home

 Information for Prospective Graduate Students

 If you would like to apply to Stanford for graduate school, I will most likely be unable to communicate with you directly about the application process or about the opportunities you might have to join my research group.
 There are simply too many emails to answer them all.
 However, I have pulled together some answers to common questions, which I hope will be helpful.
-For general information about graduate school in electrical engineering, the following article by Dr. Robert N. Candler, who completed his Ph.D. thesis at Stanford in 2005 in Prof. Thomas W. Kenny's group in the Mechanical Engineering Department.
-Rob then joined Bosch Research and Technology Center, Palo Alto and recently joined the Electrical Engineering Department at UCLA as an Assistant Professor; he provides many valuable and entertaining insights on life in graduate school.
+For general information about graduate school in electrical engineering, the following article by Dr. Robert N. Candler, who completed his Ph.D. thesis at Stanford in 2005 in Prof. Thomas W. Kenny's group in the Mechanical Engineering Department, is very insightful.
+Rob then joined Bosch Research and Technology Center, Palo Alto and later joined the Electrical Engineering Department at UCLA as a faculty member.
+He provides many valuable as well as entertaining observations about life in graduate school.

 R. N. Candler, "Stuff most students never ask about grad school," IEEE Potentials, 24, 4-10 (2005).